Wassaic Project 2026 Residency

 A person with short hair and wearing protective goggle, a dark sweatshirt, and a black apron, holds a flaming torch in the metals studio, while another person with dark hair and wearing protective glasses and a face mask looks on.

-Open Studio Residency
+Haystack Open Studio Residency

 Deer Isle, ME, United States

-Haystack’s Open Studio Residency runs from September 1–12, 2025.
+Haystack’s Open Studio Residency runs from May 25–June 5, 2026.
 The program fosters a dynamic exchange of ideas among peers and provides two weeks of studio time and an opportunity to work in a community of makers.
-The program supports approximately fifty participants—from the craft field and other creative disciplines—who have uninterrupted time to work in six studios (ceramics, fiber, glass, graphics, metals, and wood) to develop ideas and experiment in various media.
+The program supports approximately fifty participants—from the craft field and other creative disciplines—who have uninterrupted time to work in six studios (blacksmithing, ceramics, fiber, graphics, metals, and wood) to develop ideas and experiment in various media.
 Participants can choose to work in one particular studio or move among them depending on the nature of their work.
 All of the studios are staffed by technicians who can assist with projects.

-The Haystack Fab Lab will also be open, providing an opportunity for experimentation with digital fabrication as a way for residents to augment and complement their creative practices.
-In addition to open studios, there will be time for participants to share work and discuss ideas across disciplines.
+The Haystack Fab Lab will also be open, providing an opportunity for experimentation with digital fabrication as a way for Residents to augment and complement their creative practices.
+In addition to open studios, there will be time for Residents to share work and discuss ideas across disciplines.
 Residents include established and emerging artists working in a range of visual art and craft-based materials—individuals working in craft, art, design, writing, and other creative disciplines—and who are self-directed and focused—are encouraged to apply.

 Contact